Legendarytruth/Wholesomemaker/readme.md

   - after that, you need to make a database on mongodb, refer to this [guide](https://www.mongodb.com/basics/create-database). the database name should be `discord` and the collation name is `levelling`

-  - and then, you can add the mongodb links on `cogs/levelsys.py`

 - if you don't want the levelling systems.